htcondor/htcondor/docs/grid-computing/grid-universe.rst

 NorduGrid uses X.509 credentials for authentication, usually in the form a proxy certificate. *condor\_submit* looks in default locations for the proxy.
-The submit description file command **x509userproxy** may be used to give the full path name to the directory containing the proxy, when the proxy is not in a default location.
+The submit description file command **x509userproxy**\ :index:`submit commands<single: submit commands; x509userproxy>` may be used to give the full path name to the directory containing the proxy, when the proxy is not in a default location.
 If this optional command is not present in the submit description file, then the value of the environment variable ``X509_USER_PROXY`` is checked for the location of the proxy.
 If this environment variable is not present, then the proxy in the file ``/tmp/x509up_uXXXX`` is used, where the characters XXXX in this file name are replaced with the Unix user id.

 NorduGrid uses RSL syntax to describe jobs.
+The submit description file command
+**nordugrid\_rsl**\ :index:`submit commands<single: submit commands; nordugrid_rsl>` adds
-The submit description file command **nordugrid\_rsl** adds additional attributes to the job RSL that HTCondor constructs.
+additional attributes to the job RSL that HTCondor constructs.
 The format this submit description file command is

 ::